MicrosoftDocs/SupportArticles-docs/support/sql/connect/network-related-or-instance-specific-error-occurred-while-establishing-connection.md

 _Applies to:_ &nbsp; SQL Server

 When connecting to a SQL Server instance, you may encounter one or more of the [error messages](#error-messages) below.
-This article provides some steps to help you troubleshoot these errors.
-The issues are ordered from simple to complex.
+This article provides some steps to help you troubleshoot these errors, which are provided in order of the issues from simple to complex.

 ## Error messages